Table of Contents

 On the other hand, the microservice architecture entails building an application as a suite of small services (microservices), with each service running in its own process and being independently deployable.
-They may be written in different programming languages or have different storage techniques which best optimize the role they play in the grand scheme of things.
+They may be written in different programming languages or have different storage techniques that best optimize their role in the grand scheme of things.
 This results in systems that are scalable and extremely flexible, easy to build, and even easier to maintain.

 Monitoring microservices and apps compared to monolith apps requires a different monitoring approach.
-Check out one example of how Prometheus can be used to monitor a multiprocess multi-threaded web app here.
 Also, jump on to the MetricFire free trial, or book a demo to see how you can use MetricFire to monitor your microservices.

-An easy way to differentiate between micro apps and microservices is that a single microservice usually does not have a lot of meaning for an end-user.
+An easy way to differentiate between microapps and microservices is that a single microservice usually does not have much meaning for an end-user.
 An end-user can not use a single service to perform a task.
 In order to interact with users, these services would have to be aggregated into an app, a microapp, working together to perform a unified goal, with that goal being the sole purpose of the app.